yasir23/Eliza-yield-farming/docs/docs/advanced/deploy-eliza-to-tee-with-oasis-rofl.md

     - Nodes managed by the Oasis Protocol Foundation
     - Third-party nodes

-    For more advanced deployment options and configuration, refer to the [Oasis CLI documentation](https://docs.oasis.io/cli/).
+    For more advanced deployment options and configuration, refer to the [official ROFL deployment documentation](https://docs.oasis.io/build/rofl/deployment).

 ### Verify TEE Deployment